 yeah, i know, it’s just like… didn’t i used to park right there, like when we first moved out here?

 you parked behind. remember, you parked too close that one time. you, uh, you dinged the car door on it.

 you will not have remembered, but will have nodded again.

 okay. yeah, okay. i don’t know what i was thinking.

 she will have smiled, embracing you. you will have wrapped your arms around her, moved your hands in circles on her back. the baby crying

-you will have looked at it through the front window for a long, long while. you will have clutched the curtain until the joints of your fingers cried out in vivid white. you will have begun to mumble under your breath. will it have been there when your child will have been born? will it have stood in the window while you embraced the woman who will have been your wife and touched her forehead softly with your mouth?
+you will have looked at it through the front window for a long, long while. you will have clutched the curtain until the joints of your fingers cried out in vivid white. you will have begun to mumble under your breath. was it there when your child was been born? did it stand in the window while you embraced your wife and touched her forehead softly with your mouth?

 why has that tree got you so worked up, she will have asked.